Are you trying to avoid pelvic prolapse surgery?

 • Contracting your pelvic floor muscles strongly with every exercise

 If you are suffering from prolapse problems, pelvic floor exercises can help you take back some control over your body.
-These muscle training exercises cost you nothing and there are no adverse side effects if they are done correctly.
+These muscle training exercises can be completed any time and there are no adverse side effects if they are done correctly.

 - Losing weight especially abdominal fat (if you are overweight)

-- Managing your bowels using correct bowel emptying technique
+- Managing your bowels using the correct bowel emptying technique

 - Using a support pessary

-- Managing of chronic chest conditions that cause coughing
+- Managing chronic chest conditions that cause coughing

 - Modifying adverse lifestyle factors (e.g. using safe lifting techniques)

-Some women don’t experience prolapse worsening over time, managing their prolapse and maintaining an active life.
-Others find that their prolapse worsens to the extent that they require repair surgery.
+Some women don’t experience prolapse worsening over time whereas others experience prolapse worsening to the extent that they require prolapse repair surgery.

-Pelvic organ prolapse does tend to progress as women increase in age3.
+Pelvic organ prolapse tends to progress as women increase in age3.
 This suggests that life-long prolapse management involving pelvic floor muscle training is important for women living with prolapse problems who are seeking to avoid prolapse surgery.

 - Pelvic floor muscle training is a scientifically proven effective non-surgical pelvic prolapse treatment for some women in the short-term at least.